Second Amendment Fallacies

 Summary: The Federal Second Amendment serves as a “dogmatic maxim” that says well-armed militias of the people are preferred over standing armies during peace for security of a Free State.

 I wanted to take the opportunity today to add some late commentary over the recent court holding in McDonald v.
 Chicago that extended the protection of an “individual right to possess a firearm unconnected with service in a militia” against state infringement which had been an open question since the earlier gun case of District of Columbia v.
 Heller.
-Specifically, I want to address the obvious errors of fact in supporting an “individual right to possess a firearm unconnected with service in a militia” under the Second Amendment in both decisions.
+Specifically, I want to address the obvious errors of fact used to support an “individual right to possess a firearm unconnected with service in a militia” under the Second Amendment in these decisions.

 Before I do, I want to add the disclaimer that I am not arguing for or against particular gun laws but only arguing gun laws, no matter how wise or foolish, are not in any way applicable to the Second Amendment.
-Owning a gun for personal purposes is different to the purpose of bearing arms as part of the military power of a State, which was compelled by State law and punished for refusal.
+Owning a gun for personal purposes is different to the purpose of bearing arms as part of the military power of a State, which was compelled by State law and punished for refusal in early times.

 The first error I will address is the one that treats the Second Amendment as though it confers a right directly to people of the States.
 The federal bill of rights, and specifically the Second Amendment, did not confer anything to the people in terms of individual rights and freedoms for the simple reason they already possessed such rights through their own sovereignty under their own constitutions.
 It was the States with the approval of the people who gave to the new federal government and not the other way around.